 Data analysis

-Data traces can be exported from to excel file or clipboard by opening the data file and selecting the desired segment.
+Data traces can be exported from the system controller software (see Table of Materials) to excel file or clipboard by opening the data file and selecting the desired segment.
 The traces shown will be exported, e.g. raw force, sarcomere length and piezo position.

 Data can be analyzed with the software of choice (e.g., Matlab)